AleGit/FLEA/Prover.md

 Procedure for *»Proving with Instances«*
 ===

 Setting the stage
 --

-First a prover has to (partially) read the input to build up a repository of clauses.
+The prover builds up a repository of clauses.

 - The prover reads a problem file.
-  The problem file contains a list of inputs:
+  The problem file contains a sequence of inputs:

   - `include(file [,selection]).`: additionally input files (with axioms)
   - `cnf(name,role,clause [,annotations]).`: first order clauses
   - `fof(name,role,formula [,annotations]).`: arbitrary first order formulas *[unsupported]*

-- The prover adds the cnf inputs as clauses to its clause repository.
+- The prover adds the first order clauses to its repository.

-- _[missing]_ The prover transforms fof inputs into a equisatisfiable formula in conjunctive normal form.
+- The prover transforms the arbitrary first order formulas into  equi-satisfiable first order clauses and adds them to its repository. *[unsupported]*

 - The prover reads the additionally files (if any) and adds the selected axioms to its clause repository.